Traumatic Brain Injury Lawyers

 - Document any symptoms in a notebook.
 If you are caring for a loved one, watch out for the symptoms listed above.

 - Obtain the necessary tests.
-First, listen to your doctor's recommendation for tests.
-Then specifically ask about MRI (Magnetic resonance imaging) scans and CT scans (otherwise known as Computerized tomography scans).
+A doctor should perform imaging testing, including MRI (Magnetic resonance imaging) scans and CT scans (otherwise known as Computerized tomography scans).

 What Damages are Available in Brain Injury Cases?